 OMV aims to reach net-zero operations by 2050 or sooner.
 To reduce greenhouse gas emissions from operations, OMV is applying energy efficiency measures, using renewable electricity, modernizing our equipment and processes, and reducing the venting and flaring of gas.
 Since 2009, our emissions reduction projects have already helped us cut our greenhouse gas emissions by 1.8 mn metric tons, and we intend to save at least another 1 mn metric tons by 2025.

-Over the past decade, we have successfully deployed ISO5001-certified energy management systems at all of our refineries and introduced projects that have reduced our absolute emissions in refineries by 0.7 mn t.
+Over the past decade, we have successfully deployed ISO5001-certified energy management systems at all of our refineries.
+This enables the incorporation of efficiency improvements and greenhouse gas emissions reductions into the routine operations of every aspect of the businesses.
+Since 2009, we have introduced projects that have reduced our absolute emissions in refineries by 0.7 mn t.
 Energy efficiency projects in all business areas include the modernization of our assets, process optimization, and, where appropriate, this has been done with the help of digitalization and new technologies.

 We are turning to renewable sources of electricity to power our operations.
 For example, OMV and Verbund are building Austria’s largest photovoltaic plant.
 The plant is set to become operational in 2020 and will help power our operations in Austria.
 In Romania, filling stations are equipped with solar panels to cover their energy needs.

 Phasing out routine flaring and venting is an essential step towards combining resource efficiency and long-term economic success.
 Most importantly, it actively supports our efforts to reduce the carbon footprint of our operations.
 We are committed to the World Bank Zero Flaring by 2030 Initiative.

 We are committed to the World Bank Zero Flaring by 2030 Initiative!